AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 Since the semester is a short time frame our team tried to leverage as much open source software as much as possible.
 Our initial setup of getting the PS3 Eye Camera working used a library called motion.
 This library is highly configurable and can support many different types of cameras.
 It was not designed specifically for the Raspberry Pi but has supporting plugins to help communicate to the cameras.
-Its intended platform is linux based and was also intended to be used as a way to monitor multiple cameras.
+Its intended platform is Linux based and was also intended to be used as a way to monitor multiple cameras.
 Project website: https://motion-project.github.io/motion_config.html

 TODO_AC - add how it was installed